 The simplest example of power mean inequality is the arithmetic mean - geometric mean inequality.
 Learn in this self-learning module for math olympiad

-Try this Integer Problem from Number theory from PRMO 2018, Question 30 You may use sequential hints to solve the problem.
+Try this Integer Problem from Algebra from PRMO 2017, Question 1 You may use sequential hints to solve the problem.